 Tel: (604) 988-5201

 - LLB, Dalhousie University, 2003

 - BA, Simon Fraser University, 1998

 Maegen works in litigation, negotiation and law & policy development.
 She is committed to helping clients meet their goals through the best tools available—whether by court action, negotiation or maximizing the tools of self-governance.
+She is listed by Best Lawyers in Canada in aboriginal law.
 Her experience includes:

 - appearing as counsel and co-counsel before every level of court in Canada;